AndreiZavo/WorldWide-Time-Application/README.md

 # WorldWide-Time-Application

-Demo Flutter application lets the user check the time in different countries around the world
+Demo Flutter application that lets the user check the time in different countries around the world